-- We are expanding capacities under the BMBF's ongoing HPI School Cloud project for schools which currently cannot use their own school cloud.
-This enables teaching and learning by digital means in spite of school closures.
-The School Cloud enables teachers to provide digital classes while school students can work on their tasks at any time, even in teams.
-This creates a virtual "classroom feeling".
-Open educational content can also be included.
-This is why the "Bündnis für Bildung" and the edusharing network, which are already offering educational content in several Länder, will become involved in the project.
+- We have expanded capacities under the BMBF's ongoing HPI School Cloud project for schools which currently cannot use their own school cloud.
+This enables teaching and learning by digital means in spite of potential new school closures.
+The school cloud enables teachers to provide digital classes while school students can work on their tasks at any time, even in teams.
+This creates a virtual “classroom feeling” Open educational content can also be included.
+This is why the "Bündnis für Bildung" and the edu-sharing NETWORK, which are already offering educational content in several Länder, will become involved in the project.

 - We have launched the "Wir bleiben schlau!" alliance together with the Länder, the scientific community and industry to promote STEM education at home.
 The new, extensive and interlinked web programmes are designed to encourage young people to become involved with mathematics, informatics, science and technology even in home learning settings.
 We want to demonstrate that it does not take much to engage in experiments, programming, discovery and fascinating STEM work at home and outside school curricula.

-- As a short-term measure, we will make 500,000 euros available for the vhs-Lernportal of the German Adult Education Association (DVV).
-The online portal offers free digital learning programmes with a focus on literacy, basic education and German as a second language.
-The funds are to be used to train (additional) online tutors and to offer teaching support for more learners in the vhs-Lernportal.
+- As a short-term measure, we have made 500,000 euros available for the VHS Learning Portal operated by the German Adult Education Association (DVV).
+The web portal offers free digital learning programmes with a focus on literacy, basic education and German as a second language.
+The funds are to be used to train (additional) online tutors and to offer support for more learners in the VHS Learning Portal.